Skip to main content

 1

-Conclude that the correct reason glucose is not normally found in urine is due to its reabsorption by the tubule cells.
+Conclude that the correct reason glucose is not normally found in urine is because it is reabsorbed by the tubule cells, corresponding to option c.

 Video duration: